judgels/judgels/docs/operator/uriel/team.rst

 Managing contest teams
 ======================

 A team-based contest can be conducted in Competition Gate.
-To enable team-based contest, enable **Team** module.
+To enable team-based contest, enable **Teams** module.
 Teams can be assigned in the **Teams** tab.

 A team consists of